jcolinge/SingleCellSignalR/README.md

 ## Overview

 SingleCellSignalR is used to infer ligand-receptor (L-R) interactions from single cells experiments.
+This is the branch of the repository dedicated to version 1 of SingleCellSignalR.
+It has been replaced by version 2.
+This branch allows to easily install or retreive version 1 if needed.

 ## Installation